connorpaton/personal-website/content/books/how-to-win-friends-and-influence-people.md

 ## Final Thoughts

-While some dismiss Carnegie's work as manipulative, I've found it to be the opposite—it's about genuine human connection and creating value for others.
+While some dismiss Carnegie's work as manipulative, I've found it to be the opposite - it's about genuine human connection and creating value for others.
 The book's genius lies in showing that influence isn't about dominating others, but about understanding what drives them and finding mutual benefit.
 The tension between being respected versus being liked is one of leadership's greatest challenges, and Carnegie provides a framework for navigating both.